steffenskov/Dapper.DDD.Repository/README.md

 	public string Username { get; set; }
 	public string Password { get; set; }
 	public string?
-Description { get; set; } // If you're not using the new nullability feature, just remove the questionmark public DateTime DateCreated { get; private set; } // Doesn't need a public setter it has a DB default constraint }
+Description { get; set; } // If you're not using the new nullability feature, just remove the questionmark public DateTime DateCreated { get; } // Doesn't need a setter it has a DB default constraint }
 ```